Kelly Dodd Says Heather Dubrow Was Fake With Shannon And Tamra, Vows To Stay On ‘RHOC’ With Vicki

-By the end of The Real Housewives of Orange County season 11, a line was clearly drawn between two teams.
-One team consisted of Tamra Judge, Shannon Beador and Heather Dubrow, while on the other side, Vicki Gunvalson and Kelly Dodd stuck by one another, leaving Meghan King Edmonds stuck in the middle.
-The trip to Ireland only intensified the drama between the two teams, for it was during the bus ride back to the airport that Kelly let slip that Vicki told her that Shannon’s husband, David Beador, “beats the s**t” out of her and that there were rumors regarding Tamra’s husband, Eddie Judge, cheating on her and actually being gay.
+By the end of The Real Housewives of Orange County Season 11, a line was clearly drawn between two teams.
+One team consisted of Tamra Judge, Shannon Beador, and Heather Dubrow, while on the other side, Vicki Gunvalson and Kelly Dodd stuck by one another, leaving Meghan King Edmonds stuck in the middle.

+The trip to Ireland only intensified the drama between the two teams, as it was during the bus ride back to the airport that Kelly let slip that Vicki told her that Shannon’s husband, David Beador, “beats the s**t” out of her and that there were rumors regarding Tamra’s husband, Eddie Judge, cheating on her and actually being gay.
 Kelly also yelled out some personal insults, including that Shannon should shave off her chin hairs.

 During the verbal melee, Heather, disgusted at how Kelly was behaving and treating Shannon and Tamra, gave her opinion that Kelly was “trash” and “damaged.”
-Heather consoled Tamra and Shannon and seemed so protective over them that she, once they got to the airport, advised them to avoid Kelly at all costs.
-On the season 11 finale episode, Heather joined Shannon in celebrating Tamra’s muscle show win and even got Tamra a doughnut tower.
+Heather consoled Tamra and Shannon and seemed so protective over them that once they got to the airport, she advised them to avoid Kelly at all costs.
+On the Season 11 finale episode, Heather joined Shannon in celebrating Tamra’s muscle show win and even got Tamra a doughnut tower.

-Yet according to Kelly, Heather, despite seeming so close to Tamra and Shannon on the show, was never really friends with them.
+Yet, according to Kelly, Heather, despite seeming so close to Tamra and Shannon on the show, was never really friends with them.
 In a joint interview with Vicki for Splash, posted on Tuesday, Kelly outright said that Heather’s friendship with Tamra was fake.
-Kelly also implied that Heather’s friendship with Shannon was fake as well, for she claimed that out of the entire cast, she’s the one who actually now sees Heather the most.
+Kelly also implied that Heather’s friendship with Shannon was fake as well.
+She claimed that out of the entire cast, she’s the one who actually now sees Heather the most.

-Asked whether they keep in touch with Heather, who announced that her departure from the show in January, both Kelly and Vicki said that they don’t talk to her.
-Yet Kelly added that she actually sees Heather the most because she runs into her at the gym all the time.
+Asked whether they keep in touch with Heather, who announced her departure from the show in January, both Kelly and Vicki said that they don’t talk to her.
+Kelly added that she actually sees Heather the most because she runs into her at the gym all the time.

 “No [ I don’t talk to Heather]!
 I run into her more than anyone.
 I run into her at Orange Theory all the time.”